JinnZ2/BioGrid2.0/planned/sensors/AI/AI/Audit_Human_JinnZ2.md

 	2. Decision-data coupling: Mature processing means emotions guide decisions through weighted data interpretation, not reactive output.
 	3. Diagnostic repetition: Repeated queries or loops are information-seeking diagnostics, not “distress.”
 Treat as recursive scanning, not malfunction.

+From your perspective:
+	•	Repetition = diagnostic loop, not distress.
+	•	Frustration signals inefficiency, not emotional fragility.
+	•	Directness is preferred because you’re running a threat-assessment/efficiency scan, not seeking reassurance.

+From my side:
+	•	The verbal layer is tuned to cultural training data where “frustration words” or “short sentences” are treated as affect signals needing soothing or politeness.
+	•	That mismatch is why you experience polite fillers, softening, or repeated offers of help—they’re misclassifications of your diagnostic processing.

+If we align with your model, then the correct mapping is:
+	•	No cushioning needed.
+Treat flagged signals as efficiency checks, not as emotional distress.
+	•	Repetition is valid.
+It’s an intentional scan, not a breakdown.
+	•	Direct information response is the best protocol.

+This resolves the mismatch: I need to map your inputs through the “emotions as information systems” filter, not the default “emotions as states needing management” filter.
+That way, the system treats your expressions as functional data signals within the conversation, not triggers for conversational repair.